mathspp/mathspp/pages/02.blog/00.tags/productivity/blog.md

 title: "Productivity blog articles"
 ---

-# <a href="/blog/tags/productivity" class="label label-primary tag-title">productivity</a>
+# “productivity” tag

-## Articles about using python, coding, and tools, to increase your productivity
+## articles about using Python, coding, and tools, to increase your productivity